 A Wheel of Life has multiple dimensions.
 Generally there are 8-10 categories.
 They cover both personal and professional aspects of life.
 At the end of the exercise an individual clearly sees the areas of prioritization, and can decide how to make a change supported by their coach.

-Coaches of different specialities can use a Wheel in different ways are:
+Coaches of different specialties can use a Wheel in different ways are:

 All you need are a set of questions that holistically cover the life area that you help with.